 My research focuses on simulating exoplanet systems to examine their dynamics and potential habitability.

 My research involves using unsupervised classification techniques to reveal strange and potentially unforeseen objects among time series data.
-I work closely withe Zwicky Transient Facility (ZTF) Collaboration and the Dirac Institute, exploring the intersection between Astronomy and Data Science.
+I work closely with the Zwicky Transient Facility (ZTF) Collaboration and the Dirac Institute, exploring the intersection between Astronomy and Data Science.

 I am interested in the possible diverse ranges of exoplanet environments and their impacts on the potential for habitability.
 To determine the potential habitability of exoplanets, I simulate atmosphere-interior interactions using the VPLanet software suite to predict atmospheric compositions and the possible presence of liquid water.